Triston Casas Player Props: Red Sox vs. Pirates

 Pirates Pitching Rankings (2022)

-- The Pirates had the 26th-ranked team ERA across all MLB pitching staffs (4.66).
+- The Pirates had the 26th-ranked team ERA among all league pitching staffs (4.66).

-- Contreras will take the mound to start for the Pirates, his first of the season.
+- The Pirates will send Keller (0-0) to make his second start of the season.

-- The 23-year-old right-hander last appeared Sunday, Oct.
-2 against the St. Louis Cardinals, when he started and went three innings.
+- The righty last appeared on Thursday against the Cincinnati Reds, when he threw 4 2/3 innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.